 A more visual indicator of the current security strength can be found on the application's status bar.
 The security gauge will fill up and turn from red to yellow to green depending on how many settings have been configured.
 This allows you to see at a glance if there are any outstanding additional security measures that can be implemented.

 For this category, the project's target PHP version is checked.
-Because of the additional security features implemented in the Encoders for PHP 5.3 and above, this category can be completed by targeting a higher version of PHP.
-Targeting PHP 5.6 and above will give the highest security rating, while PHP 5.4 will give a slightly lower one.
-Targeting PHP 4, PHP 5 and PHP 5.3 will not give any change to the security rating.
+Because of the additional security features implemented in the Encoders for PHP 7.1 and above, this category can be completed by targeting a higher version of PHP.
+Targeting PHP 7.1 and above will give the highest security rating and will complete this category.
+Using the bundled PHP 5.6 & 7.1 encoding will give a slightly lower rating, targeting PHP 5.4 to 5.6 will lower the rating further.
+Targeting PHP 4, PHP 5 or PHP 5.3 will give the lowest rating.